Jonathan Marchessault Game Preview: Golden Knights vs. Blues

 Marchessault Stats vs. the Blues

-- The Blues are 16th in goals allowed, giving up 72 total goals (3.1 per game) in the NHL.
+- The Blues are 16th in goals allowed, giving up 73 total goals (3.0 per game) in the league.

 |2023-2024 Season